Nanonets: IDP Software Vendor

-AI-powered document processing platform offering OCR, workflow automation, and open-source tools for enterprise document operations.
+AI-powered document processing vendor offering OCR, workflow automation, and open-source tools for enterprise document operations.

 Overview

-Nanonets, founded in 2017 by Sarthak Jain and Prathamesh Juvatkar and headquartered in San Francisco, develops cloud-based document processing software combining OCR, machine learning, and workflow automation.
-The company raised $29 million in Series B funding in 2024 led by Accel and serves over 1,000 enterprises including 34% of Global Fortune 500 companies.
+Nanonets, founded in 2017 by Sarthak Jain and Prathamesh Juvatkar and headquartered in San Francisco, builds cloud-based intelligent document processing (IDP) software combining OCR, machine learning, and workflow automation.
+The company raised $29 million in Series B funding in 2024 led by Accel and claims over 1,000 enterprise customers, including 34% of Global Fortune 500 companies.
+That Fortune 500 figure is vendor self-reported and carries no independent verification.

 How Nanonets Processes Documents

-The AI Guidelines feature extends this template-free approach: rather than configuring rules engines, users express extraction logic in natural language.
-Practical applications include applying different VAT handling rules by jurisdiction, extracting only invoice pages from mixed multi-page documents, and handling vendor-specific formatting exceptions — all without touching the underlying model.
+The AI Guidelines feature extends the template-free approach: users express extraction logic in plain language rather than configuring rules engines.
+Practical applications include applying different VAT handling rules by jurisdiction, extracting only invoice pages from mixed multi-page documents, and handling vendor-specific formatting exceptions, all without modifying the underlying model.
+A confirmed release date for this feature is not available from public sources.

 Use Cases